ericbright2002/Forged_in_Obsidian/README.md

 8. <u>markprogress {filename} {amount}</u> - Marks progress the given number of times on the track in the given file.

+9. <u>clearprogress {filename} {amount of TICKS}</u> - Clears progress the given number of TICKS on the track in the given file.

-9. <u>setprogress {filename} {amount}</u> - Set progress on the track in the given file to the amount of ticks, meaning the amount is out of 40.
+10. <u>setprogress {filename} {amount}</u> - Set progress on the track in the given file to the amount of ticks, meaning the amount is out of 40.

-10. <u>resetlegacies</u> - Brings up popup menus for either resetting all legacies and XP (for starting a new game or character) or resetting individual legacy tracks for when you rollover.
+11. <u>resetlegacies</u> - Brings up popup menus for either resetting all legacies and XP (for starting a new game or character) or resetting individual legacy tracks for when you rollover.

-11. <u>endprogress {fiilename}</u> - Makes the progress move and Fulfill Your Vow or Take Decisive Action on an objective.
+12. <u>endprogress {fiilename}</u> - Makes the progress move and Fulfill Your Vow or Take Decisive Action on an objective.

-12. <u>oracle {question}</u> - Ask a question and then select the oracle to roll from the popup menu.
+13. <u>oracle {question}</u> - Ask a question and then select the oracle to roll from the popup menu.

-13. <u>yesno {odds} {question}</u> - Ask the oracle a yes/no question with the given odds.
+14. <u>yesno {odds} {question}</u> - Ask the oracle a yes/no question with the given odds.

-14. <u>at {question}</u> - Ask a question and get an Action/Theme result as an answer.
+15. <u>at {question}</u> - Ask a question and get an Action/Theme result as an answer.

-15. <u>df {question}</u> - Ask a question and get a Descriptor/Focus result as an answer.
+16. <u>df {question}</u> - Ask a question and get a Descriptor/Focus result as an answer.

-16. <u>ptp</u> - Rolls on the oracle from the Pay the Price move.
+17. <u>ptp</u> - Rolls on the oracle from the Pay the Price move.

-17. <u>character</u> - Rolls a full NPC with all the character oracles.
+18. <u>character</u> - Rolls a full NPC with all the character oracles.

-18. <u>faction</u> - Rolls a full faction with all the faction oracles.
+19. <u>faction</u> - Rolls a full faction with all the faction oracles.

-19. <u>sector</u> - Rolls a full sector including planets and settlements.
+20. <u>sector</u> - Rolls a full sector including planets and settlements.

-20. <u>settlement</u> - Rolls a full settlement using the settlement oracles.
+21. <u>settlement</u> - Rolls a full settlement using the settlement oracles.

-21. <u>starship {region}</u> - Rolls a full starship using the starship oracles in the given region.
+22. <u>starship {region}</u> - Rolls a full starship using the starship oracles in the given region.

-22. <u>creature {environment}</u> - Rolls a full creature using the creature oracles of the given environment.
+23. <u>creature {environment}</u> - Rolls a full creature using the creature oracles of the given environment.

-23. <u>planet {class} {region}</u> - Rolls a full planet of the given class in the given region.
+24. <u>planet {class} {region}</u> - Rolls a full planet of the given class in the given region.

-24. <u>derelict</u> - Rolls what you initially see at a derelict.
+25. <u>derelict</u> - Rolls what you initially see at a derelict.

-25. <u>vault</u> - Rolls what you initially see at a precursor vault.
+26. <u>vault</u> - Rolls what you initially see at a precursor vault.

 ### Details of Individual Commands